dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 In addition, the METcalcpy
 source code will be needed to perform event equalization and other necessary calculations.

-The METcalcpy repository is located: https://github.com/dtcenter/METcalcpy
+The METcalcpy repository is located at https://github.com/dtcenter/METcalcpy

 Use the same release versions for METplotpy and METcalcpy (i.e. if using a vx.y.z of METplotpy, use the